 - Observe quiet times from 10PM to 8AM

 - Keep the wwoofers housing quarters, kitchen and common areas clean at all times.

 - We expect courteous behavior (to guests, employees, contractors, owners) at all times.

 - Take initiative!
 If you see a problem (sick plant/animal, pest infestation, mice in the greenhouse, etc…) fix it, or tell someone about it right away!

 - Sorry, no pets.
 We’ve learned that unfamiliar pets are too disruptive to our farm routine.
-We do accommodate pets with paying guests to the B&B, but our selection is on a case-by-case basis only.

 - Work Hard, Play Hard.
 Go explore The Gorge when you are off work.
 It’s a pretty amazing place.

 WWOOFers are responsible for maintaining their own living environment and sharing the care of community space.